 Author’s rights are subject to change at any time.
 Amended author’s rights shall be made effective once posted online at www.ioliteraryjournal.com.

 By submitting to iō Literary Journal, you agree to our terms and conditions.
 View our full terms and conditions.

 Refractions is our online publication.
 Online submissions have the added capability of being visually and technologically dynamic.
+We accept writing, art, photography, and more.
 Check here for what we accept and length specifications.
 You may submit no more than 3 pieces total for any yearly theme.